Singapore, Cambodia & Vietnam

 - This holiday is ATOL protected 2713

-Inspired by the old world charm of Singapore's colonial past, this best-selling hotel fronts the Singapore River, just a few minutes drive from the shops of Orchard Road and Marina Bay.
+Inspired by the old world charm of Singapore's colonial past, this best-selling hotel fronts the Singapore River, just two minutes walk to the MRT station or a few minutes drive from the shops of Orchard Road and Marina Bay.
+Nearby Clarke Quay offers numerous dining and entertainment options or there is a welcoming restaurant within the hotel.
+The lush landscape and relaxing atmosphere of the hotel serve as a tropical retreat in the centre of the city.

 This charming colonial resort lies on a beautiful stretch of Cua Dai Beach, just ten minutes drive from Hoi An town